Intermittent Variable Instrument

 By design, the resistance wire needs to be open (within the control) and exposed to allow the control slider to make spring-contact as the knob is rotated.
 However, since the control is not a hermetically sealed type, and unprotected as such, this uncoated wire is therefore exposed to atmosphere, and more-so to either side of where the slider contact happened to be positioned for a long time…one can guess the rest…

-Repair Option 1 (Most involved, and permanent, retaining the dimming function): One solution which will retain the dimming function, might be to disassemble and clean the oxidation layer from the resistance wire, and apply an agent which will protect the surface from the atmosphere in the future when reassembling…my favorite product for preventing corrosion on electrical connections comes immediately to mind here also (ACZP)…specific to this application, both factors critical to a reliable connection are addressed.
+Repair Option 1 (Most involved, and permanent, retaining the dimming function): One solution which will retain the dimming function, might be to disassemble and clean the oxidation layer from the resistance wire, [This would involve a major disassembly, but I recently had acceptable result with only a partial disassembly and still applying the ACZP to the Rheostat wiping surface.
+See: Link ] and apply an agent which will protect the surface from the atmosphere in the future when reassembling…my favorite product for preventing corrosion on electrical connections comes immediately to mind here also (ACZP)…specific to this application, both factors critical to a reliable connection are addressed.
 A film of it acts as a barrier to atmosphere, and the grease component will lube the slider as it is moved, yet it will not interfere with a good connection between slider and resistance wire because it is easily displaced by slider spring-pressure, allowing the slider to make a good contact to the clean wire below.

 I expect the displaced ACZP to protectively surround the contact area and make a Gas-Tight-Joint, which any electrical engineer (or reader of this site) knows is the most desirable condition to give long-term protection of any electrical connection on our vehicles.
 Given that the fact that the control is typically set to the position of preferred brightness and rarely moved after that, I expect this solution would satisfy for long time…but opening up and working within the control might be a bit much of a project for the casual vintage Volvo mechanic.